fractal/react-typewriter-effect/README.md

 - multiText (array of string): Required in multi text mode

-- multiTextDelay (must be a number): delay before each text is erased in multi text display in milli seconds.
+- nextTextDelay (must be a number): delay before each text is erased in multi text or looped display in milli seconds.

 - loop: (a boolean): if true, continuously cycle through the text.
 Default: false